BurlingtonCodeAcademy/today-i-learned-leight-and-kate/README.md

 ## Web App

-To start the Express Server:

-    npm run server

-To start the React Client
+To start the Express Server and React Client:

-    npm run client
+    npm run dev

 ### To install MongoDB: